Invitation to Tender (ITT): A Comprehensive Guide

 B. Clarifications of Misconceptions

-Misconception: "Invitation to Tender is overly complicated."
+Misconception: 'Invitation to Tender (ITT) is overly complicated and inaccessible to smaller suppliers.'

 V. Conclusion